Archiving an issue

 What happens to an issue after you archive it?

-- Issues will be read-only and accessible only with a direct link or mentions in other issues or applications.
-You won't be able to modify them but for audit purposes administrators can export them to a CSV file.
-To export archived issues with all their data, go to > System > Import and Export > Export Archived Issues.
+- Issues will be read-only and accessible only with a direct link, mentions in other issues or applications, or on the Archived issues page (Issues > Archived issues).
+You won't be able to modify them but for audit purposes, you can view or, if you're a Jira system admin, export them to a CSV file.
+To export archived issues with all their data, go to Issues > Archived issues, open the Export drop-down, and click to export all issues or only the selected ones.

-- Issues will no longer appear in the list of issues in projects, search results, JQL auto-complete, the dashboard, or reports.
+- Issues will no longer appear in the list of issues in projects, search results, JQL auto-complete, dashboards, or reports.

 - In Jira Software, archived issues will also disappear from the Scrum and Kanban boards and backlogs.

-- If you also use Jira Service Desk, archived issues will also disappear from the customer portal, and agent queues.
+- In Jira Service Desk, archived issues will also disappear from the customer portal, queues, and all other places they previously appeared.

-Issue data will be ignored and removed from the index.
-This enhances Jira performance because Jira stores less data.
+- Issue data will be ignored and removed from the index.
+This enhances Jira's performance due to Jira storing less data.

 Restoring an issue

 All the issue data remains in the database, so you can restore it whenever it's needed again.
-Currently, you can restore one issue at a time if you know its direct link.
-You can also find the link in the CSV file to which you can export your issues.
+Currently, you can restore one issue at a time.

 If you want to restore multiple issues, do that using the REST API.

-To restore an archived issue, open it with the direct link and click the Restore button.
+To restore an archived issue, open it with the direct link or go to Issues > Archived issues, filter to find the issue, and click the Restore button.

 Exporting archived issues